 Orthopaedic Physical Therapy Residency Outcomes

-► 100% (past 3 years) & 93% (all-time) pass rates for the American Board of Physical Therapy Specialties Orthopaedic Specialist Certification Exam
+► 95% pass rate for the American Board of Physical Therapy Specialties Orthopaedic Specialist Certification Exam

 Giving Residents what they need to be successful as their own independent expert clinician.